wimpysworld/deb-get/HACKTOBERFEST-2022.md

     deb-get install <package-name>

-Once <packagename> is installed it can be kept upto date using:
+Once <package-name> is installed it can be kept upto date using:

     deb-get update
     deb-get upgrade
 ```

 ### Applicable Projects